 James Beard award-winning chef Vitaly Paley combines wild huckleberries, crème de cassis and a sweet, buttery cake for this standout dessert, which is perfect with coffee or a cordial.
-If you can't find huckleberries, or they're not in season, this recipe works well with any other berry that's in season and/or available to you.
+If you can’t find huckleberries, this recipe works well with any other berry that’s in season.

 2 cups all-purpose flour

 3/4 cup (1 1/2 sticks) unsalted butter, softened

 2 pints huckleberries (about 4 cups), plus additional berries for garnish

 Cassis-huckleberry sauce (see below)

 Crème fraîche, for topping